Dear Class of 2029,

 Location: President’s House/Patio

-Matriculation Book Signing: Visit with the President and/or a member of the senior team to sign the Matriculation Book!
+Matriculation Book Signing: Visit with the President and/or a senior team member to sign the Matriculation Book!
 It is our oldest tradition.
 Students have been signing this book since 1865.
-Signing this book signifies that you are an official candidate for a degree at Vassar College and a member of our community.
+Signing this book signifies that you are an official candidate for a degree at Vassar College and a community member.
+Please register for classes before attending this event.
 (Core Event)

 Voter Registration